prekshya-dawadi/JSAssignments/README.md

 # JSAssignments
-This repository contains notes and solutions to the assignments of WLiT fellowship bootcamp Introduction to JavaScript session.
+This repository contains notes and solutions to the assignments of WLiT fellowship bootcamp JavaScript sessions.